 Ringo Starr continued his chart success with an early rock & roll classic, “Only You” (#5) and Hoyt Axton’s “No No Song” (#3).
 They were both from the 1974 album Goodnight Vienna.
 It was a decent album, hit #8 and earned “Gold” certification.

 Ringo’s next album, 1976’s Rotogravure, had some good songs…”A Dose Of Rock “N’ Roll”, a remake of “Hey Baby”, and McCartney’s “Pure Gold”, but it only made it to #28, and had weak sales.
 The hot streak was over.

 From that point, “It Don’t Come Easy” was the story of Ringo’s recording career.
-Although he continued to make albums (The album he just released, Give More Love, sounds quite good.), Ringo never repeated the sales success he had in the 1970’s.
+Although he continued to make albums (His latest album, Give More Love, sounds quite good.), Ringo never repeated the sales success he had in the 1970’s.
 But, there was a brilliant solution that kept him musically active and successful.

 Ringo Starr & His All-Starr Band started in 1989 with musicians like you see above.
 The format features Ringo playing his hits from The Beatles and solo career, backed by some of the world’s best musicians.
 Those artists also play their biggest hits during the concert.
 The All-Starr Band line-up changes as each new period of touring starts.
 There have been twelve variations.